PKopel/FEM/README.md

 Program can take as an argument name of .txt file with a(x), b(x), c(x), f(x), number of elements to use, k, l and ur specified, each in separate line, like in example:
 ```
-x 2 ^ 1 + -1 *
+-1 * x ^ 2 - 1
-4 x * 1 +
+4 * x + 1
 -4
-2 x 2 ^ * 3 + 4 x * -
+2 * x ^ 2 - 4 * x + 3
 10
 -0.5
 1
 0
 ```
-When run without any arguments, program will ask for input from cmd.
-Functions should be formated in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation), like in the above example.
+When run without any arguments, program will ask for input from user.
 Program returns chart of u(x) in .svg file, named "chart" for input from cmd or the same as file passed as an argument.

 ### Dependencies
 * **[haskell-chart](https://github.com/timbod7/haskell-chart/wiki)**